 Graduate studies directed toward the master's degree were first offered at Seattle University in 1910 in a division of its College of Arts and Sciences.
 As the demand for specialization increased, additional graduate programs were developed, and today graduate students account for 34 percent of total university enrollment.
-Graduate opportunities were expanded with the first doctoral program in 1976, the educational specialist degree in 1980, and the Institute for Theological Studies in 1985.
+Graduate opportunities were expanded with the first doctoral program in 1976, the educational specialist degree in 1980, and the Institute for Theological Studies in 1985 (now the School of Theology and Ministry).
 New graduate degree programs have been added nearly every year since, as the university strives to meet the changing needs of working professionals.
 The university added the School of Law in 1994.